Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 ```

 Spatial data is available in a number of formats.
 Shapefiles contain
-spatial vector data for example spatial lines, points or polygons.
+spatial vector data such as spatial lines, points or polygons.
+Rasters
-Rasters contain a grid of values in pixels.
-In this session we will look
+contain a grid of values in cells.
+This is very similar to pixels in a
-at some examples.
+normal image.
+In this session we will look at polygons and rasters.

 #### Rasters